-Christians have contended that Without God, human morals will collapse.
-They believed that if a good God existed, then our moral behavior would have a solid, long-lasting basis.
+existed.
 If there is no creator, then everything is permitted.
-This is also one of God's main duties: to set irrefutable moral standards, to offer a complete description of everything that is good and bad for all situations, to punish evil, and to reward virtue.
+This is also one of God's main duties: to set irrefutable moral standards, to offer a complete description of everything good and bad for all situations, to punish evil, and to reward virtue.
 Moral worth is central to religion and one of God's foremost fundamental commandments.
-A community founded on moral codes, responsibility, and accountability has the potential to survive a long period of time.
+A community founded on moral codes, responsibility, and accountability has the potential to survive a long period.
 Jesus Christ, the originator of Christianity, lived his entire life and exhibited his magnificent dying with strong moral qualities.
 Morality and God, or religion, or morality, cannot be distinguished in Christian thought.
-God determines what's really good and wrong.
+God determines what's good and wrong.
 Without God, moral values and obligations are meaningless.
 Furthermore, basic moral principles and obligations lead to the presence of God.
-We need to look at biblical texts to see what it says about moral duties and obligation?;
+We must look at biblical texts to see what they say about moral duties and obligations.;

-"But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters, and all liars - their place will be in the fiery lake of burning sulfur."
+"But the cowardly, the unbelieving, the vile, the murderers, the sexually Immoral, those who practice magic arts, the idolaters, and all liars - their place will be in the fiery lake of burning sulfur."
+1

-The Bible discusses truth and falsehood as "We are from God, and whoever knows God listens to us; but whoever is not from God does not listen to us.
+The Bible discusses truth and falsehood: "We are from God, and whoever knows God listens to us, but whoever is not from God does not listen to us.
 This is how we recognize the Spirit of truth and the spirit of falsehood."
-According to Christian scholars and theologians, the underlying correlation can be understood to comprehend conceptual arguments and evidence for objective moral values, which necessitate the God's existence;
+According to Christian scholars and theologians, the underlying correlation can be understood to comprehend conceptual arguments and evidence for objective moral values, which necessitate God's existence;

 - 1. If God exists, we have a sound moral basis. - 2.
-If God does not exist, we do not have a sound foundation for morality.
+We do not have a sound moral foundation if God does not exist.